 Informal Support Groups

-Those who have recently experienced the death of someone they are connected to are invited to attend Lunch for the Recently Bereaved or Grief Chat for the Recently Bereaved.
-These groups offer a flexible format where people receive a phone call the day before group and are welcome to attend or miss that week’s group.
+Those who have recently experienced the death of someone significant are invited to attend the Grief Chat for the Recently Bereaved.
+This group offers a flexible format where bereaved individuals can connect with others who have experienced a loss.
+Daytime and evening program times are available.

 Adult Grief Recovery Groups